rokde/laravel-subscription-manager/README.md

 ### Checking with Middleware

 We register a middleware `subscribed` as route middleware.
+You can change that by publishing config and modify the `subscription-manager::middleware` config key.

 You can check route access by just looking if your subscribable has an active subscription by using the middleware like so: